Treatment for Vascular Problems

 Minimally Invasive Vascular Procedures & Advanced Surgical Techniques

-In the past, most patients with vascular problems were treated using traditional surgical techniques, but today minimally invasive procedures such angioplasty, stenting, and atherectomy are available to treat patients with many forms of vascular disease.
+In the past, most patients with vascular problems were treated using traditional surgical techniques, but minimally invasive procedures, such angioplasty, stenting and atherectomy, are available today to treat patients with many forms of vascular disease.

-Minimally invasive procedures involve only one or more small incisions and offer:
+Minimally invasive procedures involve one or a few small incisions and offer:

 - Shortened recovery time